 You own an iPhone 12 Pro

 There are lots of changes here from the iPhone 12 Pro, but they’re mostly minor ones, and it’s unlikely these will add up to a huge upgrade for you if you already own 2020’s smartphone.
-You may want to wait until 2022 at the earliest for your next upgrade.
+You may want to wait for the iPhone 14 line at the earliest for your next upgrade.

 You want a cheaper alternative